-You also need to answer a health questionnaire.
+The application process includes answering a health questionnaire and including your personal information like home address and date of birth.
 Usually, these carriers do not cover pre-existing conditions for 12 months.
 On the 13th month, however, the condition is then covered.

 Additionally, if you have a moderate-to-severe health condition, the carrier may not cover the condition at all or decline your application.

 The premiums on these plans are usually 50% less than that of an ACA/exchange plan.
 They work well for those people who want more control of their healthcare options, expenses, and cost management.

 Over time, these plans can save you money.
 As an aside, many US citizens are gravitating towards this type of insurance as health insurance out-of-pocket costs continue to skyrocket.